Workspace - Structure

 This file is used to store the settings of the project.
 It's used by the VS Code and the extension to set the project settings.
 Check the Workspace Settings documentation for more information.

-This file is used to run the tasks described in the tasks.json file on the CLI and CI/CD environments.
+This script is used to run the tasks described in the tasks.json

 This file is used to list files and folders to be ignored when building the Docker image.